TalaoDAO/context/wallet_interaction_protocol_mod.md

 If "credentialQueryexample" contains { "trustedIssuer" : ["un_issuer", “un_autre_issuer”, ...]}
 then the Verifier wishes to receive VCs sent by the specified Issuers and the wallet presents a list consisting only of the specified type (s).

+NB :
+- There is one credentialQuery.example for each type of VC requested
+- By default the credential is required ("required" : "True")
+- The reason attribute should be analysed as an array of different languages ("fr", "en", ...)

 ### Examples

 #### Example 1